sivkri/ImageColorAnalysis/README.md

     location = Saved location = /home/username/Documents

 This will give output like below.
 If you want to redirect all the output to a text file then use "python2.7 create_bash_files.py >created_text.txt".

-scripts/result1.sh
-scripts/result2.sh
-scripts/result3.sh
-scripts/result4.sh
-scripts/result5.sh
-scripts/result6.sh
-scripts/result7.sh
-scripts/result8.sh
-scripts/result9.sh
+Result file should be in the file -> /home/username/Documents/created_text.txt

 D. **_Counting the cells_**

 Run the command "python2.7 count_stomata.sh >final_count.txt".
-Result file should be in the file -> final_count.txt
+Result file should be in the file -> /home/username/Documents/final_count.txt